 Quite often, through this method, people will find that the results keep improving for a while and then the improvements stop.

-This is how you know you’ve reached your ideal dosage, known as your ‘sweet spot’ and don’t need to increase it any further.
+This is how you know you’ve reached your ideal amount of CBD, known as your ‘sweet spot’ and don’t need to increase it any further.

 Hopefully, from what you’ve read so far, you can see that getting a good quality CBD oil and taking it properly isn’t as difficult as you may previously have assumed.